Little America, Wyoming

 Little America is a census-designated place (CDP) in Sweetwater County, Wyoming, United States.
 The population was 68 at the 2010 census.
 The community got its name from the Little America motel, which was purposefully located in a remote location as a haven, not unlike the Little America base camp the polar explorer Richard E. Byrd set up in the Antarctic in 1928.
-However, being situated on a coast-to-coast highway and offering travel services, it thrived, launching a chain of travel facilities by the same name.
+Being situated on a coast-to-coast highway and offering travel services, it thrived, launching a chain of travel facilities by the same name.
 Its developer, Robert Earl Holding, died on April 19, 2013, with a personal net worth of over $3 billion.

 Geography

 Little America is located on U.S. Route 30 at (41.545398, -109.872112).

 According to the United States Census Bureau, the CDP has a total area of 7.8 mi2, of which 7.8 mi2 is land and 0.13% is water.